IES-Rafael-Alberti/25-PROYECTO-CRM-CRUD-REST/indexDb.md

 cursorRequest.onsuccess = (event) => {
     const cursor = event.target.result;
     if (cursor) {
-        // like this we can get all the info from the database const obj = cursor.value;
+        // like this we can get all the info from the database.js const obj = cursor.value;
         informationArray.push(obj);
         cursor.continue();